schani/SimpLang/README.md

 # Operators

-These are all the operators, in order of precedence:
+These are all the operators, in increasing order of precedence:

 	&&, ||
-	not
+	!
 	<, ==
 	+
 	*
 	- (unary)
+	function application

-`and` and `or` are logical operators, using shortcut evaluation.
-That means `and` will not evaluate its right hand side if the left hand side evaluates to `0`, and `or` will only evaluate its right hand side if its left hand side evaluates to `0`.
+`&&` and `||` are logical operators, using shortcut evaluation.
+That means `&&` will not evaluate its right hand side if the left hand side evaluates to `0`, and `||` will only evaluate its right hand side if its left hand side evaluates to `0`.

+# Miscellaneous

+Functions must take at least one argument.

 # Syntax

 Identifiers can contain only letters, digits, and the underscore, but cannot start with a digit.

+Function calls use ML/Haskell syntax: Function name followed by arguments.